 Eighth State offers their own beers (I once got a lime green colored sour here that was delicious), food from their restaurant, cocktails, and alcoholic slurries (think slushies).
 They also have weekly trivia and tons of live music from local and regional artists.
 Check their Facebook page for more details on their events.

 What I love: Quirky styles and different colors.

 I think of Thomas Creek as being the OG brewery in Greenville.
 It was here before craft beer and breweries were “in.”
 Think back to a time before smartphones and when “saison” was not a word commonly used in households.
 (Is it now?
 It is in ours.)
 It’s 1998 y’all.

 That’s right, Thomas Creek was established in 1998.
 It’s located outside of downtown, but they have a huge warehouse facility.
 The taproom itself and patio is on the smaller side, but I wonder if that’s because they were originally built to make beer and ship it to local restaurants and markets.
 Remember this was when drinking at breweries wasn’t a thing yet.

 But you can still head to Thomas Creek and kick back with a few.
 They have a cozy taproom where you can try out all of their beers.
 Or you can head to one of the local bars/markets in the area and grab their more popular beers when you’re out and about in Greenville.

-Yee-Haw is definitely the most restaurant-y of the breweries on this list.
-It’s got a full menu (with different drinking options if beers aren’t your thing), a huge patio, and an entertainment area with yard games off to the side.
+Yee-Haw is definitely the most approachable of the breweries on this list if breweries aren’t usually your thing.
+It’s got a full menu (with different drinking options if beers aren’t your thing), a huge patio, and an entertainment area with a giant TV for sports and games off to the side.
 It can definitely be a fun and family-friendly place to go if you’re looking for more than just craft beer.